Skip to main content

 4. Clear your cookies on online booking sites

-Cookies are small pieces of text that are sent by websites that you visit and stored on your computer.
+Cookies are small pieces of text that are sent by websites you visit and stored on your device.
 They contain information about what pages you looked at and other details about your activities on the website.
-When you revisit the same website, it will be changed to make your experience smoother and more useful.
-For example, this is how you get personalised recommendations when you visit a website because it has stored information about which products you looked at before.
+When you revisit the same site, it uses that data to personalise your experience.

 When you view flights or hotels online, a record of that search is saved in your cookies.
 Next time you visit the site, it remembers that you have already looked at this page before.
-Some people believe that this has an impact in inflating the price of the available flights in your subsequent visits.
-Whilst it isn’t 100% clear whether or not this is the case, the theory is that by clearing your cookies before re-visiting online booking sites, you might get a lower price.
+Some people believe this can influence the prices shown to you on subsequent visits.
+Whilst it is not 100% clear whether this is the case, clearing your cookies before revisiting online booking sites may help you see lower prices.
+Using private or incognito browsing mode is another simple way to avoid this.

 Calendar on smartphone